-The majority of Concordia University Wisconsin undergrads use financial aid to finance their education.
+The majority of Concordia University Wisconsin undergrads use financial aid to help pay for school.
 In 2021, 1,783 of the 3,308 undergrads enrolled received financial aid.
-Concordia University Wisconsin meets 75 percent of the demonstrated financial need for undergraduates.
+Concordia University Wisconsin meets 75% of the demonstrated financial need for undergraduates.

 The average financial aid package for a full-time, first-year student is around $28,774 a year.
-Around 80 percent of Concordia University Wisconsin undergrads take out student loans to cover any remaining costs.
+Around 80% of Concordia University Wisconsin undergrads take out student loans to cover any remaining costs.
 Concordia University Wisconsin graduates who have student loans graduate with an average of $36,651 of student loan debt.

 The average debt for each loan type varies.